Buy Ventolin Inhalers Online UK

 No, Ventolin can not be bought over the counter, as it is a prescription-only medication.
 This means you need to have a doctor prescribe this.
 If you have not previously been diagnosed with asthma, it is important to make an appointment with your local GP, so they can safely diagnose your symptoms.

 Yes.
 If you have been previously diagnosed with asthma and prescribed Ventolin, you can use our online service, to get a repeat supply.
 The online supply of Ventolin is for a patient whose asthma is controlled.
 If you are finding your asthma is difficult to keep under control, you should continue to see your local doctor for your repeats.

-What is the difference between Vetolin and Salamol / Salbulatmol inhalers?
+What is the difference between Ventolin and Salamol / Salbulatmol inhalers?

-Ventolin is the original branded version of Salbutamol, however both Ventolin and Salamol / Salbutamol inhalers contain the same amount of the active ingredient (Salbutamol 200ug).
+Ventolin is the original branded version of Salbutamol, however both Ventolin and Salamol / Salbutamol inhalers contain the same active ingredient, Salbutamol.

 How long does it take Ventolin to work?

-After correct inhalation of a Ventolin inhaler, you should notice your asthma symptoms to improve within 5-25 minutes.
+After correct inhalation of a Ventolin inhaler, you should notice your asthma symptoms to improve straight away with the full effect within 5-25 minutes.

 How many puffs of Ventolin is safe?